gabhi/cordova-plugin-gesture/README.md

 ### Problem

-A typical 'first dev experience' with HTML 5 is negative for 1 main reason: performance.

-That's still going to a challenge for mobile until browsers get better.
-The fun part about 'hybrid' development is you can explore combining native code (java, objective c, ...) and JavaScript & HTML5.
+With 'hybrid' development, you can explore combining native code (java, objective c, ...) and JavaScript & HTML5.

-The problem we'll try to solve is how user 'touch responsiveness' can be quite slow and more importantly iconsistent across different devices & platforms.
+When using [Cordova/PhoneGap][1], we'll try to hack how user 'touch responsiveness' can be slow and more importantly iconsistent across different devices & platforms.

 Listening for the 'onclick' event for example has a delay 300ms (hardcoded).
 You need to listen to 'ontouchstart' and 'ontouchend' and implement your own 'tap' event.
 Lots of frameworks in JavaScript do this for you but it's still sloow and thanks to Android fragmentation and bugs, you can get 'missed' events.